benoram/DocumentFiler/README.md

 # DocumentFiler
-A simple Mac app that takes files from dropbox and prompts me on how to file them.
+A simple Mac app that takes files from Dropbox and prompts me on how to file them.
 I use this to process scans from ScanSnap Cloud

 This was my first Mac app, built with Xamarin using Visual Studio.app.
 This is written just for me to fill a very specific need of processing scans.
 Ultimately my preference is to keep ScanSnap and Dropbox software off of my local machine.
 And I only scan important mail, so only a couple dozen docs p/month go through this process.